 Judi Ketteler had a bit of an honesty crisis a few years ago.
 While she considered herself an honest person, she also suspected that she was paying little mind to the everyday decisions about honesty—and wondered what might be different if she paid attention.
 So she started an honesty journal, where she wrote down every decision regarding honesty.
 That experiment turned into an essay for The New York Times, which turned into the book Would I Lie to You?
 The Amazing Power of Being Honest in a World That Lies.
-She recently spoke with WellWell about the consequences of everyday lying and why personal honesty matters now more than ever.
+She recently spoke with WellWell about the consequences of everyday lying and why telling the truth is important.

 Why is it difficult to tell the truth?